TheCrazy8/PharloomUnitedWebMap/docs/index.md

 ### Diplomacy Layer:

 ## Info:
-::: details Region name
+::: details Mosslands
+- A mossy place, good for starting grand adventures.
-- info
+- Leader: TBD
-- more info
+- Bestiary:
+  - Will be made when i have time and energy.
+- Art of the area:
+None yet :/
 :::